 Differentiated Treatment

-Online marketplaces and search engines must include a description of any differentiated treatment they give, or might give, in relation to the services or goods.
+Online marketplaces and search engines must disclose any differentiated treatment they provide, or may provide, about the services or goods.
 That description must refer to the main economic, commercial and legal considerations for the differentiated treatment.

 Ranking

-Platforms must set out the main ranking parameters and the relative importance of those parameters to rankings.
+Platforms must clearly outline the primary ranking parameters and their relative importance in determining rankings.

 Online search engines are required to set out the parameters that are individually or collectively significant in determining ranking.
 These should be provided in plain and intelligible language.
-The description should explain if businesses are able to actively influence their ranking and explain the impact of this.
+The description should explain whether businesses can influence their ranking and describe the impact of this influence.

 Terms and conditions